-- Approximate values for five problems and compare radicals for
+- Independent Practice - Approximate values for five problems and compare radicals for another five problems.

 - Approximations of Irrational Numbers Five Pack - You are basically simplifying these irrational statements.